salma-shaik-begum/DC-CPT/README.md

 ## Reproducing the Full Pipeline

-Once dependencies are installed and raw data is in place:
+Once dependencies are installed and raw data is in place under a local `data/raw/`:

 ```bash
 # 1. Build gate datasets from raw AM Bench data